 With over 25 years of teaching under his belt, Hammarsten has spent the last five years teaching a medical statistics course at the Swedish university.
 The school itself has an enrollment of more than 30,000 students.
 An assistant professor at Chalmers University introduced him to DigitalEd’s Möbius platform during a discussion about the best communication methods with mathematics students.
 “I heard him talk about the capabilities of Möbius and immediately thought, ‘I must implement this!’” he said.
 “As I became more familiar with Möbius, I wanted to learn even more about its capabilities.
 I began working on questions and assignments to use these tools in my courses.
 Möbius has immense possibilities.”

 Hammarsten uses Möbius to administer what he calls the Testing Effect, an approach that focuses more time on testing than teaching.
 He says this approach increases students’ ability to retain knowledge long-term, which should be the goal of education.
-Hammarsten uses Möbius to administer mixed-use combinatorial questions, which are built-in multiple-choice questions featuring both numeric and worded responses.
+Hammarsten uses Möbius to administer mixed-use combinatorial questions, built-in multiple-choice questions featuring numeric and worded responses.
 “We don’t use the assessment features of Möbius as a scoring instrument; the students test themselves,” he said.
 “If students learn solely with the objective of completing an exam, there is no evidence they can apply that knowledge in the real world.
 If you consistently expose them to similar questions, you enhance their ability to understand the question itself.
 This is the testing effect.”